 Glenn’s Creek Café's mission is to prepare tasty food that reflects all the distinctive flavors found in the Woodford Reserve flavor wheel.
 Chef Paul Hieb and his team take a creative approach to Kentucky cooking by combining international flavors with some of our local recipes.
 The staff uses as many local ingredients as possible in its scratch-made menu, including Stone Cross Farm pork, beef and chicken.“Glenn’s Creek is one of the most beautiful spots for lunch in Kentucky, and maybe the entire United States,” owner/executive chef Ouita Michel said.
 “The visitor center dining area is sophisticated and warm, and in summery weather, guests can dine on the porch amid the storied magnificence of the Bluegrass.”

-Honeywood will be Ouita Michel’s largest restaurant, with table service, a stylish bar and food that will be fresh, locally sourced when possible, and creatively prepared but with a strong nod to Kentucky’s food traditions.
+Honeywood is Ouita Michel’s largest restaurant, with table service, a stylish bar and food that is fresh, locally sourced when possible, and creatively prepared but with a strong nod to Kentucky’s food traditions.
 Inside Honeywood, locally crafted reclaimed-wood table tops and wood floors are juxtaposed with soaring windows.
 “As with all our restaurants, we want our neighbors to feel a true sense of welcome and to know how grateful we are for their support,” Michel said.
 Honeywood is in The Summit at Fritz Farm, a mixed-use destination celebrating the rich heritage of Lexington.
 Honeywood will be open 7 days a week.